jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - Data Link Layer (2)
     - Responsible for formatting a packet for transmission
     - Adds the source and destination hardware addresses to the frame
-    - Media Access Control (MAC)(hardware-based) address/AKA NIC address
+    - Media Access Control (MAC) - (hardware-based) address/AKA NIC address
         - MAC address is a 6-byte (48-bit) binary address written in hex
             - first 6b/48-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
             - last 3b/24-bits: unique to that interface